fnjoin/mysql-k8s-controller/README.md

 ## Running

-To run the sample, we need to register the CRD with cluster and then run the controller application locally so that it acts as the controller for these CRD objects
+To run the sample, we need to register the CRD with cluster and then run this application locally so that it acts as the controller for these CRD objects

 ### Apply the CRD